 Signs Your Property Needs Electrical Testing

-• Frequent tripping circuits
+• Frequent circuit tripping

 • Flickering lights